dbiir/rainbow/README.md

 performance are far from optimal.

 In an experimental example, given a 400GB, 1187-column table stored as Parquet in a single node HDFS.
 The read bandwidth of HDFS is 100MB/s.
 A query took 907 seconds to read 8 columns (0.3% data, i.e. 1.2GB) from the table.
-While ideally, it may take only 12 seconds.
+While ideally, it should take only 12 seconds.

 Such a huge gap between ideal and reality is caused by disk seeks.
 The columns read by a query may not be continuous on disk so that seek cost becomes the major part of I/O cost.